Space-00/V2ray-configs/README.md

-***👇🏻 All of these languages were translated with AI so sorry if the translation is funny or anything 👇🏻***
+***👇🏻 Both of these languages were translated with AI so sorry if the translation is funny or anything 👇🏻***

 🌍 [Persian (Farsi)](https://github.com/Space-00/V2ray-configs/blob/main/README_PER.md)

 🌍 [Chinese](https://github.com/Space-00/V2ray-configs/blob/main/Chinese.md)

-***👆🏻 All of these languages were translated with AI so sorry if the translation is funny or anything 👆🏻***
+***👆🏻 Both of these languages were translated with AI so sorry if the translation is funny or anything 👆🏻***

 This repo collects a random amount of v2ray configs by itself every 20 minutes